Chapter 30. Diagnostics

 A thread dump is a list of existing JVM threads with their callstacks and held locking objects (if supported).
 It can be viewed in a text editor.

-Note that generating a heap or thread dump requires the Heap Memory Dump permission.
+Note that generating a heap dump requires the Heap Memory Dump permission.

 Downloading Heap/Thread Dump

 To download a heap dump or thread dump of either Server Core or Worker, click on the respective button.
 Note that in the case of a heap dump, it may take a moment before the download is ready.